Your council's social services department can assess your care and support needs if you are finding it difficult to manage at home.

 How the assessment is done

-You could be charged for some services.
 Social services may make you payments so you can buy your own care and support.

-If the council refuses to help
+If the council refuse to help

 Social services should give you:

-- a written decision containing reasons
+- a written decision explaining why they can’t help

 - information about how to challenge their decision

-- advice and information about other sources of support
+- advice about other support available

-You can use the council's internal complaints procedure if you are unhappy with the
+You can use the council's internal complaints procedure if you are unhappy with the:

 - way the assessment has been carried out